-- The goal is to set parameter values such that we maximize performance - What is the performance that we are really interested in? - We care about performance on previously unseen data - We care about generalization performance! - Our training set may contain regularities that are not meaningful - We care about those regularities that are meaningful for the overall population!
+- What is the performance that we are really interested in? - We care about performance on previously unseen data - We care about generalization performance! - Our training set may contain regularities that are not meaningful - We care about those regularities that are meaningful for the overall population!